ClearBlade/ClearBlade-Python-SDK/README.md

 There are a number of callback functions you may assign.
 Typically, you want to set these callbacks before you connect to the broker.
-This is a list of the function names and their expected parameters.
+This is a list of the function names and their expected parameters:
 - `on_connect(client, userdata, flags, rc)`
 - `on_disconnect(client, userdata, rc)`
 - `on_subscribe(client, userdata, mid, granted_qos)`